-I almost always had it easy.
-With no intentions to brag whatsoever, I listed down some evidence:
+Come to think of it, I almost always had it easy.
+With no intentions to brag (why would an impostor brag), I listed down some evidence:

 - On the day I competed in the first round of a national mathematics olympiad for junior high, I came unprepared, having done a sleepover at a friend’s the night before.
 Yet somehow I made it to the final round, and eventually won a gold medal which led me to a three-year scholarship at an international, English-speaking senior high.